jonsch0219/Iot-Project-S23/README.md

 Student ID: js226yd

 ## Overview
-This project monitors the temperature and uses a LED and a discord bot to notify when the temperature has exceeded a upperbound which is dynamically set by the user.
-For someone with a basic knowledge of programming, webhooks, git and breadboards following this tutorial and setting up the project should not take more than an hour.
+This project monitors the temperature and uses a LED and a discord bot to notify when the temperature has exceeded a temperature upperbound which is dynamically set by the user.
+For someone with a basic knowledge of programming following this tutorial and setting up the project should take about 2-3 hours.

 ## Objective
-I have chosen to do create this device to in a fun and rewarding way learn about "Internet of Things.
+I have chosen to do create this device to in a fun and rewarding way learn about the field "Internet of Things".
 Why this specific project was chosen is because I want to be able to monitor and control the temperature in my home in a preemptive way, which in this case means that the user should have a greater awarness of the the temperature in a specific environment.
 The temperature upper bound which is dynamically set by the user serves as a threshold.
 When the threshold is exceeded the user will be informed by a lit up LED and a notification on discord.
 This feature helps the user have greater control over the environment.

-Example: User does not want the temperature in its appartment to exceed 30 degrees so it sets the upper bound to 30 degrees.
-When the upper bound is passed the user will be informed and can take actions such as opening a window, turning on a fan e.t.c to keep the temperature below its upper bound.
+Example: User does not want the temperature in its appartment to exceed 30 degrees so it sets the upper bound to 30 degrees celcius.
+When a temperature of over 30 degrees celcius is registered the user will be informed and can take actions such as opening a window, turning on a fan e.t.c to keep the temperature below its upper bound.

 ## Material
 The Rasberry Pi Pico W is the microcontroller used for this project.
 See datasheet [here](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf).